astropy/SPISEA/docs/make_cluster.rst

   # Define the cluster mass
   mass = 10**5 # Units: solar masses

-  # Make the cluster  object
+  # Make the cluster object.
+We will assume that the isochrone object
+  # is already defined as my_iso.
   cluster = synthetic.ResolvedCluster(my_iso, my_imf, mass,
   ifmr=my_ifmr)